-- Set the engine throttle at about 1/3 speed.
+- 1. Set the engine throttle at about 1/2 speed.
 DO NOT attempt to engage the blade clutch at high engine speeds.
 This will drastically shorten drive belt life.
-Use only moderate engine speed when engaging the blade clutch. - 2.
-Engage the blade clutch by moving the blade clutch lever forward SLOWLY.
-For disengagement, move the blade clutch lever backward SLOWLY.
+Use only moderate engine speed when engaging the blade clutch. - Push the blade clutch lever SLOWLY forward to engage the mower blades.
+For disengagement, pull the blade clutch lever backward SLOWLY.